 There are a growing number of roundtables and conferences about insurance and big data at the moment.
 And at some point during almost every one of those events, one of four myths about privacy will be voiced.
 And I call them myths because essentially, they’re misleading statements often underpinned by some questionable motives.
 Here’s why.

 If the digital era we are entering results in our medical records being openly available to all, your firm’s complete financial records being likewise free to access, or a lock on our front door becoming unlawful, then I might agree with this assertion.
 Clearly our use of digital technologies is widening the scope of what we share and this is resulting in discussions about changes in the nature of privacy.
-Yet if we remember that privacy is actually about the rules governing the use of our personal data, then privacy is very much alive.
+Yet if we remember that privacy is actually about the rules governing the use of our personal data, then it is very much alive.
 The word count of recent media articles about privacy controversies show that it is in fact one of the most important and most vibrant issues of the day.

 And if that statement is voiced on behalf of any one group, it is young people.
 Yet if you look at the more substantive research, it’s clear that young people are just as concerned about privacy as anyone else.
 In fact, they are more likely to engage in privacy-protecting behaviours, such as the use of false identities.
 Young people are less concerned about peer to peer privacy, and more concerned about privacy vis-à-vis authority figures such as parents, teachers and in due course, potential employees.